 - Absentee Actor: Richard Madden (Robb), Isaac Hempstead-Wright (Bran.
-Yes, Not Important to This Episode Camp has an adaptive horseback-riding program), Michelle Fairley (Catelyn), Sophie Turner (Sansa), Maisie Williams (Arya), and Peter Dinklage (Tyrion).
+Yes, "Not Important to This Episode" Camp has an adaptive horseback-riding program), Michelle Fairley (Catelyn), Sophie Turner (Sansa), Maisie Williams (Arya), and Peter Dinklage (Tyrion).

 - Animal Motifs: Tywin Lannister has his first appearance butchering a stag.
 Doubles as Rule of Symbolism: The sigil of House Baratheon is a stag; it is implied that Robert's death-by-boar in this episode is heavily helped along by his Lannister squire.

-- Anyone Can Die: King Robert Baratheon.
+- Anyone Can Die: King Robert Baratheon kicks the bucket.

 - Bastard Bastard: Ned confronts Cersei with the evidence he gathered last episode, and she admits Joffrey is actually Jaime's, not Robert's.
 No one tells it to Joffrey (and he and Robert still apparently believe they are related when Robert dies).